Ph.D. - Civil Engineering - Virginia Tech, 2007M.S. - Civil Engineering - Virginia Tech, 2004B.S. - Civil Engineering

 Devin K. Harris, Professor and Chair

-Dr. Harris is currently an Associate Professor in the Engineering Systems and Environment Department at the University of Virginia.
-He joined the program as an Assistant Professor in July 2012.
+Dr. Harris is Professor in the Department of Engineering Systems and Environment at the University of Virginia.
 He is also the Director of the Center for Transportation Studies (CTS) and the Faculty Director of the Clark Scholars Program.
-In his prior academic appointment at Michigan Technological University he was the Donald F. and Rose Ann Tomasini Assistant Professor in structural engineering.
 His research and teaching interests focus on large scale infrastructure systems and leverages with a primary focus on condition monitoring and system performance.
-His research leverages image-based measurement techniques, crowd-sourcing, data analytics, condition assessment and structural health monitoring, smart cities, and digital twins.
-Additional areas of focus include reinforced and prestressed concrete behavior, the application of innovative materials in civil infrastructure, and railroad engineering.
-Dr. Harris’ research approach often utilizes a combination of laboratory and field investigations and finite element modeling.
+His research leverages image-based measurement techniques, simulation, visualization, and data analytics with applications in the areas of structural health monitoring, smart cities, and digital twins.
+Additional areas of focus include reinforced and prestressed concrete behavior, applications of innovative materials in civil infrastructure, and non-destructive evaluation.
+Dr. Harris’ research approach often utilizes a combination of laboratory and/or field investigations coupled with simulations.

-Dr. Harris is involved in the American Concrete Institute (ACI), the Transportation Research Board (TRB), International Digital Image Correlation Society (IDICS), American Railway Engineering and Maintenance-of-Way Association (AREMA), Precast/Prestressed Concrete Institute, and the National Society of Black Engineers.
+Dr. Harris is an active member of in the American Concrete Institute (ACI), the Transportation Research Board (TRB), International Digital Image Correlation Society (IDICS), and the American Society of Engineering Education.

 Outstanding Reviewer - American Society of Civil Engineering - Journal of Bridge Engineering2013